ConfederacyOfGaia/Gaia/players-guide.md

 ### Miscellaneous

-- For every Int modifier you have above 0 you can learn an extra language or gain proficiency in an Int-based skill.
+- For every Int modifier you have above 0 you can learn a language; gain proficiency in an Int-based skill, a tool, a musical instrument; or gain expertise in an Int-based skill you are already proficient in.
 - Going unconscious in combat adds a level of exhaustion.
 - Don't roll until you explicitly state what you are doing and check for confirmation (unless I tell you to roll without further explanation).
 A roll I don't ask for doesn't count.
 - Drinking a potion is a bonus action, feeding a potion to someone else is a standard action.